 7. Charlottenburg Palace Gardens

 Apart from the remains of the past that is so carefully preserved in this city, Berlin is also home to some of the most beautiful parks that are Berlin top attractions.
 One of them is Charlottenburg Palace Gardens, the first baroque garden in Germany.
 Also one of the oldest gardens that date back to 1695, it features a carp pool and sprawling lawn lined with plants and trees trimmed in a box shape and tri-color gravel.
 While the garden provides the right ambiance for family outings, the palace is also one of the most beautiful architectural wonders that entice the tourists.
+This is one of the most popular historical places to visit in Berlin.

 Entry fee: Free